Gail’s Short Presentations

 Uploading, Keyword & Meta Data Tips & Tricks for Self Publishing

-Want goo organic reach without having to constantly focus on advertising.
-This lecture is designed for self and indie authors specifically focused on all the things you do around uploading your book to reach the right audience.
-We dive into the nitty gritty of using description, category hacks, strategic keywords, plus your own reviews to make sure you reach the largest and best audience in your genre.
-This lecture is only be helpful to authors who already have experience self publishing and at least one book up on Amazon.
+Want good organic reach without having to constantly focus on advertising?
+This lecture is designed for self published, hybrid, and indie authors who are wide.
+It specifically focuses on all the things you can do around uploading your book to reach the right audience without having to pay to play.
+Miss Gail dives into the nitty gritty of using description, category hacks, strategic keywords, and your own reviews to make certain you reach the largest and best audience in your genre on search terms alone.
+This lecture is only helpful to authors who already have experience self publishing and have at least three books uploaded Amazon.

 - Comedy Author Looks at Humor on the Internet